Contents

 Live in The Bay Area?

-The cost of living in the SFbay is very high… mostly because of the high cost of housing.
-Some people have raised an alarm over price of homes, suggesting that housing is a bubble which is about to pop.
-Right now monthly rents are significantly cheaper than what mortgage payments would be for a similar home.
-My personal belief is that unless someone already owns a home in an expensive market, purchasing a house in the bay area does not make good financial sense at this time… but I could easily be wrong since I still can’t believe how much people are paying today.
+The cost of living in the SFbay is very high… mostly driven of the high cost of housing.
+Since the 1990s people have raised an alarm over price of homes, suggesting that housing is a bubble which is about to pop.
+So far this hasn’t happened, even though the rent of homes is often less than 1/2 what a mortgage payment would be for the same house.
+My personal belief is that unless someone already owns a home in an expensive market, purchasing a house in the bay area does not make good financial sense at this time… but I could easily be wrong since it’s possible for prices to continue to climb.

 Leave a Reply